JeremyRubin/utxos.org/content/_index.md

 * Create advanced smart-contracts
 {{% /ticks %}}

-OP_SECURETHEBAG is carefully engineered to be simple to understand, easy to use, and safe to deploy.
+OP_CHECKTEMPLATEVERIFY is carefully engineered to be simple to understand, easy to use, and safe to deploy.

-Watch a video on OP_SECURETHEBAG below:
+Watch a video on OP_CHECKTEMPLATEVERIFY below:

 [![Watch on YouTube here](http://img.youtube.com/vi/YxsjdIl0034/0.jpg)](http://www.youtube.com/watch?v=YxsjdIl0034&t=2454)